 Meanwhile, Private Clouds – which are bespoke and designed for specific users – could benefit from customers who want greater customisation than is available from Public Clouds or who have specific security issues.

 The move to working from home was a major part of how things changed last year.
 It went from being a perk for many to becoming something that Governments mandated us to do.
 With things unlikely to go back fully to how they were pre-pandemic, there is going to be a greater role for virtual Cloud desktops, as described by Forbes.

 This effectively involves an employee’s entire workstation being accessible via the Cloud on any device at home.
 Remote workers don’t have to move any hardware from the office, and they are not required to carry out any hardware updates.
 It gives businesses a better handle on security as employees won’t need to take their work devices home with them.
 Amazon, Microsoft and Google are the major players in this branch of Cloud computing.

 There can be few brands that have benefited from exposure during the pandemic more than Zoom.
 ‘To Zoom’ has become as ubiquitous as ‘to Google’, and it reflects an explosion in video conferencing over the past 12 months.

 It has been embraced not just by families cut off from each other for health reasons – it’s also given employees the ability to communicate both one-to-one and in large groups.

 The next stage of video collaboration is likely to involve new features.
 In Computer Weekly, Mitel’s Richard Roberts gave the example of digital whiteboards to make virtual meetings feel more real.
 Other features could be ‘shoulder-tap buttons’ or quick-call functions, he said.

 Like what you’ve seen?
-Read more financial management guidance, blogs and insights.
+Discover more insights from our latest financial management blogs.